kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/cluster/index.md

 namespace/demo created
 ```

-> **Note:** YAML files used in this tutorial are stored in [docs/guides/mysql/scaling/vertical-scaling/group-replication/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/scaling/vertical-scaling/group-replication/yamls) directory of [kubedb/doc](https://github.com/kubedb/docs) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/guides/mysql/scaling/vertical-scaling/cluster/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/scaling/vertical-scaling/cluster/yamls) directory of [kubedb/doc](https://github.com/kubedb/docs) repository.

 ### Apply Vertical Scaling on MySQL Group Replication

 Here, we are going to deploy a  `MySQL` group replication using a supported version by `KubeDB` operator.
 Then we are going to apply vertical scaling on it.

-#### Prepare Group Replication
+#### Prepare MySQL Cluster

-At first, we are going to deploy a group replication server using a supported `MySQL` version.
+At first, we are going to deploy a cluster using a supported `MySQL` version.
 Then, we are going to update the resources of the members through vertical scaling.

 **Find supported MySQL Version:**